srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-When emperumAn, being benevolent who lifted the earth, whose crown is covered with thuLasi leaves mixed with flowers, who amazingly shot down the peepal tree, is present in my heart, subsequently, how will I allow him to leave?
+When emperumAn, being the benefactor, who lifted the earth, whose crown is covered with thuLasi leaves mixed with flowers, who amazingly shot down the peepal tree, would not stay in my heart, subsequently, how will I allow him to leave?

-He is said as mAyavan (amazing person) since he shot down the 7 peepal trees together along with the mountain and pAthALam (underground).
+He is said as mAyavan (amazing person) since he shot down the 7 peepal trees together along with the mountain and pAthALam (nether world).

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam